mjourard/trick-or-eat-demo/docs/deployment.md

 `npm i -g serverless`
 `npm i -g serverless-pseudo-parameters`

-Once you've done that, you can cd into the `backendTOE` directory and run `serverless deploy` and the new cloudformation stack based on the serverless.yml file defined will be in AWS.
+Once you've done that, you can cd into the `api` directory and run `serverless deploy` and the new cloudformation stack based on the serverless.yml file defined will be in AWS.

 ## Testing

-Now just do a smoke test of checking a few of the screens, as they should be fine if all integration tests passed locally
+Create a **.env** file with environment variables that will connect to your production aurora database and run the tests with `composer run test`.
+If there are no failures, you're ready to go.

+#### Note
+If you haven't used the database recently (i.e. haven't loaded a new page from the prod site at all in the last 30 minutes), it will take ~15 seconds to spin up new compute resources for the database.
+Basically if the tests fail the first time, count to 15 and run again.